mia-platform/documentation/docs/fast_data/configuration/realtime_updater/common.md

 offset: '100'
 ```

+These are the only fields needed to configure correctly the message adapter.
+For more details and further explanations, you can read the [documentation page about the supported JSON format](https://www.ibm.com/docs/en/idr/11.4.0?topic=kcop-write-json-format-records).

 :::warning
-The `basic` Kafka message format does not support a Primary Key update.
+This Kafka message format does not support a Primary Key update.
 For additional information, please check the [Primary Key update](#primary-key-update) section.
 :::

-#### Golden Gate
+#### Oracle GoldenGate

-The `timestamp` of the Kafka message is a stringified integer greater than zero.
-This integer has to be a valid timestamp.
-The `offset` is the offset of the Kafka message.
-The `key` can have any valid Kafka `key` value.
-The `value` of the Kafka message instead needs to have the following fields:

-- `op_type`: the type of operation (`I` for insert, `U` for update, `D` for delete).
-- `pos`: a positive integer, usually a timestamp, which ensures messages are processed in the correct order
-- `after`: the data values after the operation execution (`null` or not set if it's a delete operation)
-- `before`: the data values before the operation execution (`null` or not set if it's an insert)
+This Kafka Message Adapter has been created to have a format supported by [Oracle Golden Gate](https://docs.oracle.com/en/middleware/goldengate/big-data/21.1/gadbd/using-kafka-connect-handler.html#GUID-81730248-AC12-438E-AF82-48C7002178EC).

+In this Golden Gate adapter, we expect that the message includes data as explained in the [JSON Formatter page of the official documentation](https://docs.oracle.com/goldengate/bd1221/gg-bd/GADBD/GUID-F0FA2781-0802-4530-B1F0-5E102B982EC0.htm#GADBD501).

-Example of `value` for an insert operation:
+The following is an example of `value` for an insert operation:

 ```JSON
 {